Customer Service: How Not to Hate Your Customers

-This one day Customer Service Training Course is for people on the front line of customer service, whether face to face or over the phone.
+This one day Customer Service Training Course is for anyone who has contact with customers, whether face to face, over the phone and even ‘electronically’.

-It's designed to help you handle difficult customers and situations and to make the most of every customer contact.
+It's will build your confidence and enable you to create positive customer experiences, manage customer expectations, handle difficult customers and make the most of every customer contact.

 - Defining Good Customer Service